 I've always found traditional mains power washers a bit of a pain, with lots of cables and hoses to drag around.
 However, this is a breeze to use.

-Don’t think of it as a mobile power washer though.
-It’s more like a portable hose, which makes it usable for a whole range of things.
-I found I could clean things that just wouldn’t be practical with a hose nor a power washer.
+Don't think of it as a mobile power washer though.
+It's more like a portable hose, which makes it usable for a whole range of things.
+I could clean things that wouldn't be practical with a hose or a power washer.

-With the low power setting on the Fontus (which has three pressure settings) and the right nozzle spray, it’s safe enough even to wash your dog’s paws.
-I would consider taking it in the boot of the car just to clean the dog off, and the wellies, after we’ve gone on a muddy family hike.
+With the low power setting on the Fontus (three pressure settings) and the right nozzle spray, washing your dog's paws is safe.
+I would consider taking it in the car's boot to clean the dog off and the wellies after we've gone on a muddy family hike.

 This would save us having to call the EMT, the 'Emergency Mud Team', when we get home to get the dog upstairs for a bath without getting mud all around the house!